MrChristopherHu/profile/index.md

 foundations of schooling and education.
 At the core of my research is an enduring interest in understanding how and why education and the social formation of <b>race</b> are connected.
 In particular, I focus on Asian immigrant and Asian American communities, their perspectives on education, and their racialization within educational contexts.
-My work also centers parents, families, and community-based practices.
+My work also centers youth, parents, families, and community-based practices.
-Themes throughout my work include <b>racialization, space, power, and equity.</b> I engage these questions through ethnographic, qualitative, and discourse analytic methods.
+Themes throughout my work include racialization, space, power, and equity.
+I engage these questions through ethnographic, qualitative, and discourse analytic methods.

 ## Current Projects